-- A) The resident team is expected to make morning rounds on the inpatient surgical oncology patient list (including the consult service) prior to the start of the day's activities (OR cases, clinic) (PGY 1, 4, 5) - B) After rounds, the chief resident (or senior most available resident) is expected to call the attending physician of record to review the plan of the day for each individual patient.
+- A) The resident team is expected to make morning rounds on the inpatient surgical oncology patient list (including the consult service) prior to the start of the day's activities (OR cases, clinic) (PGY 1-5) B) After rounds, the chief resident on service is expected to delegate attending updates prior to 8 AM on all patients, including consults.
 Common issues to be discussed should include vital signs (including pain control), Is/Os, physical exam findings, daily labs, medication review, consultant recommendations.
-The daily plan will generally consist (among others) of identifying possible discharge appropriate patients, advancement of diet, repletion of electrolyte abnormalities, adjustment of medications, drain and tube management, need for diagnostic tests to be ordered or new consults to be called (PGY 4, 5) - C) The resident team will divide the work for the day in such a manner that it will be performed as efficiently as possible.
+The daily plan will generally consist (among others) of identifying possible discharge appropriate patients, advancement of diet, repletion of electrolyte abnormalities, adjustment of medications, drain and tube management, need for diagnostic tests to be ordered or new consults to be called.
+CHIEF RESIDENT IS TO CALL THE ATTENDING FOR ANY SICK/CONCERNING PATIENTS (PGY 4, 5) - C) The resident team will divide the work for the day in such a manner that it will be performed as efficiently as possible.
 Priority should be given to obtaining and following up on important studies expeditiously as well as discharges.
-The goal for all discharges is out the day by noon (PGY 1-5) - D) The intern or junior resident should provide as close to real time updates as possible with changes in patients condition, new consults, results of important tests to the chief resident who can then relay the information to the attending of record (PGY 1)
+The goal for all discharges is out the day by noon (PGY 1-5)